Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Our Proposed ChainFL System

 \subsection{Application Layer}

-The application layer is above the mainchain layer and use the interface provided by the mainchain layer to trigger FL tasks through smart contracts\footnote{The smart contract is a self-executing contract with the terms of negotiations between users being directly written into a computer program \cite{du2022blockchainaidededge}.}.
-The FL task requester publishes the task by signing a smart contract to declare its task requirements and conditions for completing the task.
-Correspondingly, the IoT devices and edge nodes participating in the task will receive a certain reward when the task is completed.
+The application layer is above the mainchain layer and utilizes the interface offered by the mainchain layer to trigger FL tasks through smart contracts\footnote{The smart contract is a self-executing contract with the terms of negotiations between users being directly written into a computer program \cite{du2023blockchainaidededge}.}.
+The FL task requester publishes the task by signing a smart contract that declares its task requirements and conditions for completing the task.
+Correspondingly, IoT devices and edge nodes engaged in these tasks are incentivized with specific rewards upon successful task completion.